AI Outreach Automation

 from msal import ConfidentialClientApplication # Outlook

-# Implement callback handler (exchange code for tokens)
+# Handle the callback (exchange the code for tokens)

 # Implement token refresh logic